Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

 \end{definition}

-Intuitively, when Rule X adds a candidate $c$, it asks voters to pay an amount proportional to their utility $u_i(c)$ for $c$; in particular, the cost per unit of utility is $\rho$.
-If a voter does not have enough money, the rule asks the voter to pay all the money the voter has left, which is $\tfrac{1}{n} - p_i(W)$.
-Throughout the execution of Rule X, the value $\rho$ increases.
-Thus, candidates are added in decreasing order of utility per dollar that the voters get from the candidates.
+Intuitively, when Equal Shares adds a candidate $c$, it asks voters to pay an amount proportional to their utility $u_i(c)$ for $c$; in particular, the cost per unit of utility is $\rho$.
+If a voter does not have enough money, the rule asks the voter to pay all the money the voter has left, which is $b_i = \nicefrac{b}{n} - p_i(W)$.
+Throughout the execution of Equal Shares, the value of $\rho$ increases.
+Thus, candidates are added in decreasing order of utility per dollar that the voters get from the candidates.\footnote{An exception are voters who do not have enough money to contribute $u_i(c) \cdot \rho$ and instead contribute all of their remaining money (which could be nothing); those voters obviously get higher utility per dollar.}